Addendum to 2018 BRS Overview

 The runway is short and undulating, its length being 2011 metres/6598 feet; it is invariably windy and the elevation (190 metres/622 feet) brings an above average amount of mist and fog.

-Road links are awkward and there is no rail link at all, although this has been overcome somewhat with the airport-initiated Bristol Flyer dedicated bus service (A1) operated for the airport by First.
+Road links are awkward and there is no rail link at all, although this has been overcome somewhat with the airport-initiated Bristol Flyer dedicated bus service (A1) operated for the airport by First West of England.
 It links the airport with the central country bus and coach station, the main railway station at Temple Meads and city centre hotels.
 The Flyer runs at up to 10-minute frequency in both directions from very early morning until mid evening, reducing to 20-minute frequency and regular journeys through the night.
 There is through-booking capability from/to the airport via the national rail system, National Express Coaches and the Bristol local bus network and over 10% of the airport's passenger use the Flyer each year.

 The Early Years